harahauk/ansible-docker/README.md

 Requirements
 ------------

-## Linux
+### 1. Linux
-Currently supports following distributions
+This role is tested and expected to perform on the following Linux-distributions:
+- Debian 12 "Bookworm"
+- Red Hat Linux 9
+- AlmaLinux 9
+- Fedora 38

+The role *might* work on the following distributions with no guarantees:
 - RHEL-based (RockyLinux, AlmaLinux)
 - Debian-based (Kali, Debian, Ubuntu)

+### 2. Ansible
-You need ansible [optional install script](./install_ansible.sh), and the module "community general" (which often is pre-installed with your ansible-distribution) and the "community docker" module.
+You need Ansible for a control-node.
+Either as a seperate computer/VM or on the intended target.
+You need the Ansible module-collection `community general` (which often is pre-installed with your Ansible-distribution).
+This is the basis of any Ansible-control node, additionally to operate this role you need  the `community docker` module.
-This role comes with a [script](./install_ansible.sh) that might or might not setup Ansible correctly for you depending on your environment.
+I maintain a [script at Github](https://raw.githubusercontent.com/harahauk/ansible-help/refs/heads/main/install_ansible.sh) which can automate this in a way that do not interfere with system stability.
+The script installs the two module-packs as well.

-On most systems these commands will do the same as the installation-script:
+On most systems these commands will lead to a working control node and is maintainable without the use of the script:
 ```
 dnf install ansible-core
 ansible-galaxy collection install community.general
-ansible-galaxy collection install community.docker
+ansible-galaxy collection install community.docker     # Only needed if you plan to automate Docker-deployments.
 ```
 **Note**: Replace `dnf` with your package manager like `apt` for Ubuntu/Debian-based OS.

 Role Variables
 --------------